 Many of us have clocks near the bed.

-Those clocks may actually be making it harder to sleep because we keep looking at the time and creating stress.
+Those clocks may actually be making it harder to sleep because we keep looking at the time.

 Maybe hiding the clock to a location where you cannot see it from the bed would be a great idea.

 Taking naps during the day may be the cause of sleepless nights.

 Try staying off the couch and dozing off.

 “I love sleep.
 My life has the tendency to fall apart when I’m awake, you know?”
 Ernest Hemingway

 #27: Tighten and relax